Coping with the harsh environment of multiple Pb-free soldering with a complete line of final finishes for package

-- Stannatech® 2000 H and V: The Industry benchmark for immersion tin for multiple Pb-free soldering and press-fit technology.
+- Stannatech® 2000 H and V: industry benchmark for immersion tin for multiple Pb-free soldering and press-fit technology.
 Within the electronics industry immersion tin is recognized as a reliable surface finish for both PWBs and IC substrate applications.
 The leading immersion tin process is combining chemistry process and system technology for horizontal and vertical equipment.

-- Stanna-Q®: an immersion tin process for QFN packages (Quad Flat No Leads Package).
+- Stanna-Q®: immersion tin process for QFN packages (Quad Flat No Leads Package).
 The process covers the exposed leadframe copper on the side of the QFN package by immersion tin in order to form a solder fillet during assembly.